 Senthil Veeraraghavan researches on the role of Information and Uncertainty in Operations Management, using Theory and Data Analysis.
-His current research is on Operational implications of consumer reactions to Dynamic Pricing.
+His current research is on designing dynamic pricing based on customer reactions.

 His research has appeared in Management Science, Operations Research, Manufacturing and Service Operations Management and Production and Operations Management journals.
 His research on Quality Speed Tradeoffs in services won the first ever award for Best paper in Operations published in Management Science.